Hierarchy of Needs ft. MVP

 Instead of solving one level at a time, the ideal way is to build all the levels simultaneously keeping all the needs in mind.
 However, the focus is more on functionality than reliability, and so on.

-This can be understood by the slice made by the first cut in the second diagram.
+This can be understood by the slice made in the second diagram (shaded portion).
 Notice that it covers more area of the functionality need than the others.
 With every next cut (read product update), you will inch closer to a fully developed product, keeping every customer need in mind.

 Maslow’s Hierarchy of Needs